 - Residents must be enrolled students of the College.

 - Residents will be at least 17 years of age at the time of check in.

 - Residents must be able to perform their own independent tasks or provide an attendant to assist them.
 They are responsible for their own self-care including appropriate personal hygiene, mental health, management of medical conditions/illnesses, and/or disability-related personal needs.
 They are expected to utilize the various resources available to provide care for themselves.
 Residents with the inability or perceived inability to care for themselves and/or who cause harm to themselves or others may be asked to adhere to an action plan and/or leave College Housing.

-- Residents who are Level 3 registered sex offenders are prohibited from living in Housing.
-Residents who have been convicted, pled guilty or pled no contest to a crime other than a minor traffic violation must disclose details and provide information as requested in the housing application process.
-The College will review the circumstances of the crime and determine on a case by case basis whether the student’s application to live in Evergreen Housing will be accepted.
+- Residents who have been convicted, pled guilty or pled no contest to a crime other than a minor traffic violation must disclose details and provide information as requested in the housing application process.
+The College will review the circumstances of the crime and determine on a case by case basis whether the Resident’s application to live in Evergreen Housing will be accepted.

 - Any incomplete, inaccurate, or false statements or misrepresentations by an applicant in the Housing Application or the Agreement may lead to denial of housing and may be considered a breach of Agreement and a basis for termination of the Agreement.

 Terms of agreement